 My plan for when I return to my country would be to use the knowledge provided by my two degrees, Law and Master of Education with the specialisation in leadership to delve into leadership positions, train teachers to become better practitioners and help to create policies or programs to better develop our system.

 Q: What advice would you give to someone thinking about starting your course?

-My advice to future students would be that master of education is the best program to acquire a strong up to date and evidence-based foundation in a broad range of fields related to education.
-At the same time, if you are seeking to move into leadership positions, this master will extend your knowledge, and prepare for your future.
+My advice to future students would be that the Master of Education is the best program to acquire a strong up to date and evidence-based foundation in a broad range of fields related to education.
+At the same time, if you are seeking to move into leadership positions, this degree will extend your knowledge, and prepare for your future.